-- You cannot pick up or drop off anyone during your trip. - You may bring an attendant. - HealthRide reserves the right to verify appointments/prescriptions prior to providing rides. - UCare may contact you to verify a ride if another individual is calling on your behalf. - The driver will give you a card or a voucher with the company name and phone number on it.
+- MinnesotaCare adults can call UCare HealthRide to arrange rides to breast cancer screening and colon cancer screening appointments. - You cannot pick up or drop off anyone during your trip. - You may bring an attendant. - HealthRide reserves the right to verify appointments/prescriptions prior to providing rides. - UCare may contact you to verify a ride if another individual is calling on your behalf. - The driver will give you a card or a voucher with the company name and phone number on it.
 Keep it with you and call the number for your return ride.